 Memory aids can help people remember to take their drugs.
 For example, reminder cards can be placed in different areas of the home, or taking a drug can be associated with a specific daily task, such as brushing teeth.
 A wristwatch that beeps can be used as a reminder of when to take a drug.
 A health care practitioner or the person can mark the drug dose and the time of day to take it on a calendar.
 When the drug is taken, the person checks the appropriate space.

-A pharmacist can provide containers that help people take drugs as instructed.
+Containers that help people take drugs as instructed can be provided by a pharmacist.
 Daily doses for a month may be packaged in a blister pack marked with calendar days, so that people can keep track of doses taken by noting the empty spaces.
 Caps or stickers the same color as the tablet or capsule can be placed on each container to help people match the drug to the instructions on the container.
-Multicompartment medication organizers that contain compartments for each day of the week and/or for different times of each day can be used (see Drug Errors).
+Multicompartment medication organizers that contain compartments for each day of the week and/or for different times of each day can be used (see Drug Errors Drug Errors Drug errors are mistakes made by doctors, health care practitioners, pharmacists, and patients when drugs are prescribed, given, taken, or stored.
+Drug errors can make people ill and allow diseases... read more ).
 The person or caregiver fills the compartments on a regular basis, such as at the beginning of each week.
 By looking at the organizer, the person can determine whether the pills have been taken.

 Containers with a computerized cap are available.
 These caps beep or flash at dosing time and can record how many times a container is opened each day and how many hours have passed since the last time the container has been opened.
 Another alternative is a paging service with a beeper (available from subscriber-based telecommunications companies).